 Related read: our material handling costs page provides an overview of ways to make your operations more cost-effective and environmentally friendly, including an energy solutions questionnaire and a TCO (Total Cost of Ownership) calculator to help you find ways to make savings in your forklift operations.

 How your warehouse disposes of consumables like packaging should also be part of your sustainability audit.
 For example, does your warehouse have a solid recycling programme in place?
 Recycling means that resources can be given a second life, rather than being wasted.

 There are plenty of items you could recycle in your warehouse, from packaging to metal shavings and chemicals.
 A specialist battery recycler can help you when your forklift batteries reach the end of their lives.
 The battery manufacturer can also advise on disposal and recycling and may offer related services.

-Another area to investigate is how you reduce waste to begin with.
-Producing less means there is less to store, collect and recycle (which can help you reduce costs with your waste management provider).
+Another area to investigate is how you reduce waste, to begin with.
+Producing less waste means there is less to store, collect and recycle (which can help you reduce costs with your waste management provider).
 Could you make do with less packaging or fewer pallets – with little effect on your operations – or could you upgrade to more effective, more sustainable packaging materials?

 3. Invest in more energy-efficient equipment

 There are obviously compelling reasons to look into electrification and stage V compliance for diesel, and in identifying the right forklift for your needs.
 Electric-powered forklifts are greener, but some buyers might be put off when they see a higher purchase price than with diesel – whereas electric trucks actually have better TCO, i.e. they work out cheaper over the course of their entire lifespan.